oitee/oitee.github.io/_posts/2021-12-27-understanding-oauth.md

 - **Client**: The third-party application which wants to gain access to a protected resource(s) of the resource owner
 - **Authorization Server**: The server in charge of granting the client access tokens, after authenticating the resource owner and their authorization.

+### Authentication (AuthN) vs Authorization (AuthZ)

+**Authentication** refers to the validation the identity of a user, i.e., whether users are who they claim to be. **Authorization** refers to the process of verifying what a user is permitted to have access to, i.e., what users can and cannot access.
+OAuth is an authorization framework; how authentication is done is not a part of its scope.

 ### Key Steps

 Essentially, OAuth involves four steps:

 - **Grant of authorization**: The client app requests authorization from the resource owner (i.e., consent to gain access to their protected resource).
 The client app receives an authorization grant from the resource owner.
 Technically, the resource owner can grant the authorization themselves.
 But it is more secure (and therefore, ideal) if the **grant of authorization is done via the authorization server**.
+However, note that, the process of how the authroization server authenticates the resource owner (to generate the authorization grant) is outside the scope of OAuth framework.
+To quote the RFC:

+> The authorization server MUST first verify the identity of the resource owner.
+The way in which the authorization server authenticates the resource owner (e.g., username and password login, session cookies) is beyond the scope of this specification.

  When the authorization server (acting as an intermediary) obtains the consent from the resource owner, it issues the client app with an ‘authorization code’.
 Essentially, “*the client [directs the resource owner to an authorization server](https://datatracker.ietf.org/doc/html/rfc6749), which in turn directs the resource owner back to the client with the authorization code*”.
 Before redirecting the resource owner back to the client, the authorization server does the crucial task of authenticating the resource owner and seeking their consent.

 <p align="center">
 <img src="/assets/images/oAuth_1.png" alt="Key Steps(1)" width="80%"/>